New York prison escapee turns 35 on ninth day of manhunt

-NEW YORK (Reuters) - As the hunt for a pair of inmates who escaped from an upstate New York prison entered its ninth day on Sunday, new details emerged about how a female prison worker now under arrest promised to help them in a daring breakout.
+NEW YORK (Reuters) - One of the two men who escaped from a New York prison last week turned 35 on Sunday as the pair marked their ninth day on the run and fresh details emerged about the help they got from a female prison worker to stage the daring jail break.

 Joyce Mitchell, 51, who worked as an industrial training supervisor at the prison’s tailor shop, was due back in court in Plattsburgh on Monday on charges of promoting prison contraband and criminal facilitation.